 Matopo Hills

-The best time to visit Matopo Hills is during the dry season, which runs from May to October.
-During this time, the weather is pleasant, and wildlife sightings are more common as animals gather around water sources.
-The rainy season, from November to April, brings lush greenery to the hills but can make some areas inaccessible due to muddy roads.
-Plan your trip accordingly to make the most of your visit.
+The ideal time to explore Matobo Hills is during the dry season, from May to October.
+The weather is more predictable, and wildlife is easier to spot as animals congregate around water sources.
+The rainy season, from November to April, transforms the landscape into a lush green, but it can make some roads difficult to navigate.

-Matopo Hills is located approximately 35 kilometers south of Zimbabwe’s second-largest city, Bulawayo.
-The easiest way to reach Matopo Hills is by flying into Joshua Mqabuko Nkomo International Airport in Bulawayo.
-From there, you can hire a car or book a guided tour to take you to the hills.
-The journey takes around an hour, and the scenic drive will give you a taste of the beautiful landscapes that await you.
+Matobo Hills is about 35 kilometers south of Bulawayo, Zimbabwe’s second-largest city.
+The most convenient way to reach the area is by flying into Joshua Mqabuko Nkomo International Airport in Bulawayo.
+From there, you can rent a car or join a guided tour.
+The drive takes about an hour and offers a scenic introduction to the region’s landscapes.

 Local Transportation